ScottSyms/RustAISe/README.md

         0
     }
 };

 println!("{}", x);
 ```

-The rigid control of variable lifetimes and ownership changes the way you program.
+The rigid control of variable lifetimes and ownership changes the way you structure your program.

 ### Resistance is futile